 Celso and his wife and son were a delight to stay with.
 Very helpful, yet we had time and space to do our own thing.
 Our room was clean and comfortable, the shower was hot and they cooked us a delicious dinner and breakfast.
 I would definitely recommend them for your stay on Taquile Island!

-The other option is to get there by a combination of train to Aguas Calientes (a small Hamlet at the base of Machu Picchu) and then a bus to take you up the mountain to the site.
-If you’re up to it, you can also walk from Aguas Calientes to Machu Picchu, which I’m told can be done in about an hour and a half.
+You can also take a train to Aguas Calientes and then a bus to the site.
+If you’re up to it, you can walk from Aguas Calientes to Machu Picchu.
+I’m told can be done in about an hour and a half.

-When you arrive in Cusco there are tons, and I mean TONS of tour agencies offering to coordinate your trip to this World Wonder.
-On our hotel street alone there were at least 5 different tour agencies.
-We stopped by one of them to inquire about pricing, and they were able to quote us a price of $250 USD per person for the next day, including train, bus, admission & guide.
-Having just arrived in Cusco and feeling a bit overwhelmed, we decided to not make a quick decision and do some other sightseeing first, then try to DIY it for Machu Picchu.
-It ended up being a good thing we did because the next day we came down with food poisoning and were confined to the room all day (imagine if we had pre-booked all of our tickets for the next day?!
+When you arrive in Cusco there are TONS of tour agencies offering to coordinate your trip.
+For instance, on our hotel street alone there were at least 5 different tour agencies.
+One agency $250 USD per person for the next day, including train, bus, admission & guide.
+Feeling a bit overwhelmed, we decided then try to wait and DIY it for Machu Picchu.
+It ended up being a good thing because the next day we came down with food poisoning.
+Imagine if we had pre-booked all of our tickets for the next day?!
 Phew!)

-The morning of our visit we were worried we wouldn’t make the first bus (the first bus leaves at 5:30AM), but there were several buses lined up to accommodate people and we got on one right away.
+The morning of our visit we were worried we wouldn’t make the first bus.
+In reality there were several buses lined up and we got on one right away.
 The bus ride also has phenomenal views so try to get a window seat!
 Once you arrive at the entrance you will immediately be approached by guides offering their services.
-We ended up joining a group of English speaking people with a guide so we payed significantly less per person than having a private tour.
+We ended up joining an existing group with an English guide.
+As a result we payed significantly less per person than having a private tour.
 Make sure you secure your guide before you enter, as once you enter there are no guide services.
-Unless you have an independent knowledge of Incan history, I really do think it’s essential to have a guide, otherwise you won’t really know what you are looking at and having the background adds so much to your experience.
+Unless you have an independent knowledge of Incan history, I really do think it’s essential to have a guide.
+Otherwise you won’t really know what you are looking at and having the background adds so much to your experience.

-There are also NO BATHROOMS inside the gates Machu Picchu, only at the entrance, so make sure you go before you go, if you know what I mean, and bring a snack if you think you’ll get hungry…although you may have to share with a llama.
-We had an amazing 4 hours at the site before taking the bus back, grabbing a quick lunch at French Bistro
+There are NO BATHROOMS inside the gates Machu Picchu, only at the entrance!
+In addition, bring a snack if you think you’ll get hungry…although you may have to share with a llama.

 Machu Picchu Cost Breakdown PP in USD